Feathra/GAME/README.md

 But the enemies will also shoot at you!
 Each enemy killed leads to 2 new ones, making the game increasingly difficult.

-If you control the ship yourself:
+### If you control the ship yourself:

-Arrow keys:       up (accelerate),
+Arrow keys:
+- up: accelerate
-                  right/left: turn
+- right/left: turn

 Space bar: shoot